-Run the following command to manually open the hardware keystore, making the HSM accessible:
+Run the following command to open the hardware keystore manually, thus making the HSM accessible:

+'''

-SQL> ALTER SYSTEM SET ENCRYPTION WALLET OPEN IDENTIFIED BY "HSM_Identity_Password";
+SQL> ALTER SYSTEM SET ENCRYPTION WALLET OPEN IDENTIFIED BY "HSM Identity Password";

+'''

-You can disable access with the following command:
+You can disable access with the following command.

+'''

 SQL> ALTER SYSTEM SET ENCRYPTION WALLET CLOSE IDENTIFIED BY "HSM_Identity_Password";

+'''

-Note: You must re-enable access to the HSM every time you restart the database instance with the manual option.
+Note: You must re-enable access to the HSM every time you restart the database instance, if using the manual option.